anavaradha-sankar/anavaradha-codes/README.md

 2. GitHub Actions: The CI/CD pipeline is triggered on pushes to the main branch.
 The pipeline consists of:

-- Build Job: This job installs dependencies, runs linter checks, builds the React application, and uploads the build artifacts.
+- Build & Deploy Job: This job installs dependencies, runs linter checks, builds the React application, uploads the build artifacts to Azure Blob Storage, and purges the Azure Front Door cache.
-- Deploy Job: This job runs terraform apply to provision the Azure infrastructure and upload the build artifacts to the Azure Blob Storage.

 3. Automated Deployment: The automated pipeline ensures that the latest version of the application is deployed every time changes are pushed to the main branch